-by Marcia Hinds – Megan and Ryan’s Mom
+By Marcia Hinds – Megan and Ryan’s Mom

-The bottom line is that our fighting interfered with helping Ryan.
-Because of the fighting, our typical daughter didn’t have the loving atmosphere that all kids need to feel secure.
+By changing my behavior and by making Frank a part of our team and part of the solution, I could have made him an ally instead of the person standing in my way.
+The bottom line is our fighting interfered with helping Ryan.
+Because of the fighting, our typical daughter didn’t have the loving atmosphere all kids need to feel secure.
 My message to my husband should have been we are in this together as equals.
-That is what was needed to help our marriage survive the autism diagnosis.
-Because of the stress an autism diagnosis brings, many marriages don’t make it.
+That was what was needed to help our marriage survive the autism diagnosis.
+Because of the stress the autism diagnosis brings, many marriages don’t make it.
 We were almost one of the casualties.
-Fortunately, my husband never gave up on me or our kids, no matter how many times I pushed him away.
+Fortunately, my husband never gave up on me or our kids no matter how many times I pushed him away.

 NOTE FROM MARCIA HINDS – Megan and Ryan’s mom:

 Ryan became an aerospace engineer, because he received proper medical treatment combined with behavioral, and educational interventions.
 To preview my book, “I Know You’re In There – winning our war against autism” go to Amazon or my website www.autism-and-treatment.com